mlogwood/mlogwood.github.io/README.md

 **Analyzing the Relationship Between Volume and Volatility in Selected Dow Jones Stocks**

 ## Introduction

 In financial markets, understanding the dynamics between trading volume and volatility is crucial for traders and investors.
 Trading volume refers to the total number of shares exchanged during a specific period, while volatility measures the extent of price fluctuations in a stock over time.
 These two factors are often interconnected—when market uncertainty rises, trading activity typically spikes, which in turn can lead to greater price swings.
 As such, recognizing a relationship between volume and volatility can offer valuable insights into market sentiment, potentially helping market participants anticipate future price movements and trends.

+Traditional statistical methods like Pearson correlation analysis have been used to explore these relationships.
+However, in recent years, machine learning techniques have gained prominence for making predictions based on historical data.
+Machine learning models, such as regression models and neural networks, can be trained to recognize complex patterns in large datasets, providing more accurate predictions of market behavior.
+These approaches allow analysts to incorporate a broader set of features beyond simple volume and volatility, including market sentiment and macroeconomic indicators, to forecast stock price movements.

-This project focuses on examining the correlation between trading volume and volatility for a selection of Dow Jones Industrial Average (DJIA) stocks, aiming to quantify and better understand how these two variables interact.
+This project explores the correlation between trading volume and volatility for a selection of Dow Jones Industrial Average (DJIA) stocks using traditional Pearson correlation analysis, but also highlights the potential for machine learning to enhance forecasting accuracy in the future.
+By examining the historical relationship between volume and volatility, we aim to uncover insights that could aid investors and traders in anticipating market trends and adjusting their strategies accordingly.

-To explore this relationship, Pearson correlation analysis is applied, a statistical method used to measure the strength and direction of the linear relationship between two variables.
-The Pearson correlation coefficient $r$ ranges from -1 to +1, where a value closer to +1 indicates a strong positive correlation, -1 suggests a strong negative correlation, and 0 implies no linear relationship.
-By applying this method to the daily trading volume and volatility data of selected DJIA stocks, this project investigates whether an increase in trading volume corresponds to an increase in price volatility.
-A significant positive correlation could suggest that higher trading volumes are indicative of heightened market uncertainty, while a weak or no correlation would challenge this assumption.
-Understanding the results of this analysis could help investors recognize early signs of potential market instability and adjust their strategies accordingly.

 ## Data

 The dataset used in this project is the Dow Jones Index data, which includes daily stock data for multiple companies.

 ### Data Overview:
 - **Features:**
   - `date`: The trading date.
   - `close`: The closing price of the stock.
   - `volume`: The trading volume in shares.
   - `stock`: The ticker symbol for the stock.
   -  `pct_change`: The percentage change in the stock price from the previous day.

 ### Preprocessing Steps:
 1. Converted `date` to datetime format for proper time-series handling.
 2. Removed invalid or missing data entries for cleaner analysis.
-4. Computed the **5-day rolling standard deviation** of percentage change to estimate volatility.
+3. Computed the **5-day rolling standard deviation** of percentage change to estimate volatility.
-5. Filtered data to include only the selected stocks (`BAC`, `INTC`, `PG`, `GE`, `MMM`, `XOM`, `BA`, `IBM`, and `PFE`).
+4. Filtered data to include only the selected stocks (`BAC`, `INTC`, `PG`, `GE`, `MMM`, `XOM`, `BA`, `IBM`, and `PFE`).

 ### Visualization:
 The scatter plot below shows the relationship between trading volume and volatility for the selected stocks.